 The issue with the suggested design in R2-2507674 is that the UE would only be given the radio frame offset for a specific PCI.
 This would likely not be useful unless the UE is also provided with the ephemeris, which is used to identify time and frequency offset for a specific cell.
 The UE could potentially use the satellite IDs provided in SIB3-NB and SIB5-NB, but this means that the UE would have to search all of the ephemeris for a specific PCI at a specific frequency.
 Also, the idle mode neighbour cell measurements RAN4 requirements only apply if ephemeris is provided.
 Therefore, the satellite IDs are required.

 If the intention is to still agree the RIL X501 and for RAN4 requirements to apply, then satellite IDs would be required to be provided if configured per PCI along with the radioFrameOffset.
 Since this somewhat breaks with the past IoT NTN RRM configuration, and since satellite ID per PCI has been proposed and rejected in the past, we think that there may be restrictions introduced to only configure the satellite ID for IoT NTN TDD.
 This restriction can be captured by ensuring that both fields need to be configured together.
-For this purpose, there are two options in Annex.
+For this purpose, we have provided an example in the annex.

 Proposal 1: Introduce satellite ID per PCI if radioFrameOffset is configured with a restriction that it can only be used for IoT NTN TDD and is configured together with radioFrameOffset.
 Use TP in Annex as a baseline.